tomhendra/courses/udemy--learning-to-learn/README.md

 ### 14. Parkinson's Law

 - Parkinson’s law is the adage that “work expands so as to fill the time available for its completion”.
 It is sometimes applied to the growth of bureaucracy in an organization.
 [Wiki](https://en.wikipedia.org/wiki/Parkinson%27s_law)
-- By using small systems and goals with specific deadlines, it forces us to work within constrained time frame.

 ### 15. Deep Work